How do I tell my child about our appointment with ASAP?

 - If another physician or someone at school has referred you, tell your child that others are concerned as well.
-Be clear that this appointment is not a form of punishment, but rather a type of education.
+Be clear that this appointment is not a form of punishment, but a type of education.

-- If your child feels that you’re “over-reacting,” acknowledge that this may be the case, and remind them that you want advice from a physician.
+- If your child feels that you’re “overreacting,” acknowledge that this may be the case and remind them that you want advice from a physician.
 Explain that if the doctors don’t find a problem, you’ll feel reassured.

-We have two offices: at the main hospital at 300 Longwood Avenue, on the 10th Floor of the Fegan Building, and at Boston Children's Brookline at 2 Brookline Place, Brookline.
 When you arrive at our office, one of our staff at the front desk will verify your personal and insurance information and collect the co-pay for your visit.
 You will then go into the waiting area until greeted by a member of our staff.

 What to expect during your first appointments

-- Our clinical team will meet to discuss the information we have gathered, and will make treatment recommendations.
+- Our clinical team will meet to discuss the information we have gathered and will make treatment recommendations.

 After your appointments

-How does ASAP protect confidentiality?
+How does ASAP protect children and teens’ confidentiality?

-Completed Paperwork can be either emailed or faxed to us directly:
+Completed paperwork can be either emailed or faxed to us directly:

-Fax: 617-730-0252 (Attention: ASAP)
+- Fax: 617-730-0252 (Attention: ASAP)

-- authorization for release of medical records information (Spanish)
+- authorization for release of medical records information

 - completing authorization for release of medical records information

-- sample release of medical records (Spanish)
+- sample release of medical records information